hallettmiket/hallettmiket.github.io/ethos/_posts/2020-02-20-lab-policy-version-1.0.md

 <li>To assist Mike and others in grant writing, especially when it is related to your project.
 Grants proposals are highly complicated, optimized documents that take months to write.
 The success rates in Canada are well below 15% for many panels.
 The money supports your research;</li>
 <li>To infom Mike if you do not feel you are getting the training you need, do not have sufficient resources, or feel marginalized in some manner.
 There are secure means of doing this as outlined in our technology strategy;
 </li>
 <li>To communicate where you are.
-Thisextends to your health, your well-being, any problems within the lab, or your plans for the future.
+This extends to your health, your well-being, any problems within the lab, or your plans for the future.
 There are ways to express this confidentially and Mike does not need to know details.
 But without communication, we can only guess.
 That isn't optimal for anyone especially you;
 </li>
 <li>To choose a lifestyle that suits you and your research.
 We understand that we all have different biorhythms and specific environments where we work best.
 Our goal is not to lock people into a specific time to be in their office or lab.
 However, it is important that your lifestyle
 <ul>